shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ![](/assets/posts/2022-05-23-credential-guard-bypass/10_ghidra-uselogoncredential-addr.png)

-But the offset is actually `0x361b4`.
+But the offset is `0x361b4`.
 Oh, wait...
-When an instruction is executed, RIP actually already points to the next one.
+When an instruction is executed, RIP already points to the next one.
 This means that we must add `6`, the length of the `CMP` instruction, to this value: `0x00001839 + 6 + 0x34975 = 0x361b4`.
 Here we go!

 We apply the same method to the second variable - `g_IsCredGuardEnabled` - and we find: `0x00001839 + 6 + 6 + 0x343c3 = 0x35c08`.

 ![](/assets/posts/2022-05-23-credential-guard-bypass/11_ghidra-iscredguardenabled-addr.png)

 We identified the 12 bytes of code and we know their offset in the PE, so the implementation is pretty easy.
-The RIP-relative offsets are stored using the little endian representation, so we can directly copy the four bytes into `DWORD` temporary variables if we want to interpret them as `unsigned long` values.
+The RIP-relative offsets are stored using the little-endian representation, so we can directly copy the four bytes into `DWORD` temporary variables if we want to interpret them as `unsigned long` values.

 ```cpp
 DWORD dwUseLogonCredentialOffset, dwIsCredGuardEnabledOffset;